William Joseph Campbell: Federal judicial service

 Campbell was nominated by President Franklin D. Roosevelt on September 24, 1940, to the United States District Court for the Northern District of Illinois, to a new seat authorized by 54 Stat.
 219. He was confirmed by the United States Senate on October 7, 1940, and received his commission on October 10, 1940.
 He served as a member of the Judicial Conference of the United States from 1958 to 1961, and as Chief Judge from 1959 to 1970.
 He assumed senior status on March 19, 1970.
 He served as Assistant Director of the Federal Judicial Center from 1971 to 1988.
 His service terminated on October 19, 1988, due to his death in West Palm Beach, Florida.
 At the time of his death, he was the longest-tenured federal judge in the United States.

 Notable cases

 Early in his time on the bench he conducted one of the few treason trials ever held in the United States.
+The case was a mass trial of the parents of Herbert Hans Haupt, his aunt and uncle, and two family friends.

+Campbell won national praise for the severity of the sentences.
+However, on appeal, the entire group had their convictions reversed due to technical errors.
+Walter and Otto later pleaded guilty to misprision of treason and received 5-year sentences.
+Hans Haupt was retried, found guilty of treason once more, but received a life sentence.
+Charges were dropped against Lucille and Kate, albeit Erna Haupt was held until the war ended and deported in 1948.
+In 1957, Hans Haupt was granted clemency by President Dwight D. Eisenhower and deported to Germany on the condition that he would never return to the United States.

 In 1965, Campbell took on Chicago kingpin Sam Giancana.
 When Giancana was asked to testify before a Chicago Grand Jury, he invoked his fifth amendment right to remain silent.
 Campbell granted Giancana immunity from prosecution and ordered him to testify.
 After Giancana refused, he spent the next year in jail on contempt charges.